 Our aim is to introduce selected projects from our laboratory to the general public before publication, thus providing insight into the daily struggles and details of our work.
 In this small review we announce the archaeogenetic results of one of the most exciting findings of the excavations at the M7 roadworks concerning a mass grave and other associated burials at Balatonkeresztúr site.

-At 2003 a mass grave of eight individuals was uncovered at Balatonkeresztúr-Réti dűlő site, belonging to ages between one and half to 45 years old found in a refuse pit.
-Mass graves are not rare at prehistoric sites, from the Neolithic to the end of the Copper Age (around 2500 BCE) it was, in fact, pretty common.
+In 2003, a mass grave of eight individuals was uncovered at Balatonkeresztúr-Réti dűlő site, belonging to ages between one and half to 45 years old found in a refuse pit.
+Mass graves are not rare at prehistoric sites; in fact, they were quite common from the Neolithic period to the end of the Copper Age (around 2500 BCE).
 However even at the early stage of research Kitti Köhler anthropologist highlighted that the anthropological features of these individuals are unknown to Prehistoric Hungary prior to the appearance of so the called Bell Beaker culture (BBC), for details, see Köhler 2006.
-The BBC was a yet forgotten archaeological culture spread through major parts of Europe.
+The BBC was an archaeological culture that had been largely forgotten, but it was spread throughout major parts of Europe.
 Round crania as well plane nape was frequent among groups associated with BBC, which appeared with them in the Carpathian Basin at the second half of the third millennium BCE.
-Assessing their genetic makeup is an ongoing task, our laboratory and other Hungarian partners are cooperating in this research, and the first published results can be read here.
+Our laboratory, along with other Hungarian partners, is cooperating on this research.
+The first published results can be found here.

-No artifact was recovered from the mass grave [Fig.2.] that would define its archaeological age.
+No artifacts were recovered from the mass grave [Fig.2.] that could define its archaeological age.
 Radiocarbon analyses dated it between the 18-17th centuries BCE, five hundred years after the end of BBC.
 At that time the so called Encrusted Pottery culture prevailed in the region characterised by single or rarely double cremation burial practices and distinctively decorated ceramics.
-The uncanny nature of the mass grave is due to the lack any of these features makes this burial incomprehensible.
-Multiple explanations arose to describe this phenomenon, such as burial of migrants, outcasts or victims of some rite or disaster: these theories initiated the first genetic studies in 2017.
+The lack of these features in the mass grave makes its nature uncanny and incomprehensible.
+Multiple explanations, such as burial of migrants, outcasts, or victims of some rite or disaster, were proposed to describe this phenomenon.
+These theories prompted the initiation of the first genetic studies in 2017.
 It turned out quickly that the mass grave is hard to interpret on its own due to the lack of comparative data not only from the site but from the wide region of the era too.

-We started to collect further remains belonging to the Bronze Age from this site to overcome this issue.
+To address this issue, we began collecting additional remains belonging to the Bronze Age from this site.
 With Viktória Kiss, leader archaeologist of the project, we gathered twelve, genetically valuable samples from the warehouse of the Rippl-Rónai Museum at Kaposvár [Fig.3.].

 Fig.3.: Reconstructed skulls of the deceased from the second horizon, unfortunately centuries did not spare the remains, crania of a middle aged male at the back heavily distorted by pressure during the last 4000 years (reconstruction and photo by Dániel Gerber)